 Canyon jargon buster:

 A browse through the Canyon bikes range will reveal some common naming patterns.
 Bikes bear a model family name (Aeroad/Ultimate/Endurace), a frame grade (AL/CF SL/CF SLX) and then a number (7.0, 8.0, 9.0) which denotes the level of componentry.
 To differentiate the electric bike models, Canyon use the word 'ON' after the family name.

 - WMN: Female frame/unisex frame with women's components

 Canyon has also launched its CFR sub-brand.
 Standing for Canyon Factory Racing, it denotes its premium bikes built with military grade ultra-high modulus carbon fibre and top spec components, including the 6.2kg Ultimate CFR.

 Canyon offers a wide range of bikes to suit varying rider needs - here's a look at the key model families...

 As the name might suggest, the Aeroad has been designed to cheat the wind and take you from A to B as quickly as possible.
 Wind tunnel testing has resulted in what Canyon call 'Trident 2.0 tube profiles' - which basically means they've been cut to provide optimum efficiency.

 When compared against five aero road bikes in our own independent testing, it came third to the Trek Madone Race Shop LTD and Specialized S-Works Venge ViAS.
-However, these elements might lose milliseconds, but can save a lot of time when it comes to maintenance.
+However, the lower integration might lose milliseconds on a track, but can save a lot of time when it comes to maintenance.

 Canyon Ultimate: 2017 bike of the year